ConnorSweeneyDev/SimpleGameEngine/readme.md

 Part of the build process is to use my [ResourceLoader](https://github.com/ConnorSweeneyDev/ResourceLoader) to make shaders a part of the program rather than needing them present at runtime.
+It is capable of loading png's aswell but I don't want to include those directly into the binary due to the size increase.

 ### Windows
 You must have any 64-bit [MinGW](https://winlibs.com/) installation with clang/LLVM support in your